Cruises are not only the easiest way to see the world but they also offer more value for the dollar than any other international vacation option.

 Cruise lines can provide such outstanding value because of the efficiency with which they deliver their service.

-For example, the typical cruise ship has teams of room stewards, chefs and waiters working 7 days a week to clean 1,000 cabins per day and prepare and serve three or four meals a day to 2,000 passengers.
-When the ship sails from the port of departure, the Hotel Director knows exactly how many meals will be served for the entire cruise and the ship has been provisioned accordingly.
+For example, the typical cruise ship has teams of room stewards, chefs and waiters working seven days a week to clean 1,000 or more cabins per day and prepare and serve three or four meals a day to upward of 2,000 passengers.
+When the ship sails from the port of departure, the hotel director knows exactly how many meals will be served for the entire cruise, and the vessel has been provisioned accordingly.
 Every cabin, table and employee is fully utilized, every day.

 That's much more efficient and less wasteful than the system land-based hotels and restaurants must employ to serve a much smaller group of customers who vary in number daily.

-As ships have gotten larger and cruise lines have grown into billion-dollar enterprises, feeding and transporting millions of passengers every year, the cruise lines' huge buying power has reduced their costs for everything consumed on the ship.
+As ships have gotten larger and cruise lines have grown into billion-dollar enterprises, the cruise lines' huge buying power has reduced their costs for everything consumed on the ship.
 Plus, larger ships and show lounges spread the cost of entertainers, the captain, officers and cruise director over more people.

 And unlike airlines and hotels that accept empty seats and rooms during slow periods, cruise lines will do whatever it takes to sail full.
-All lines except the four 6-star cruise lines will slash prices as low as they need to in order to fill every cabin, even in a recession, and even the 6-star lines are now offering discounts that were once unheard of.
+On almost every ship except the six-star vessels, cruise lines will slash prices as low as they need to in order to fill every cabin.
+Even the six-star lines are now offering discounts that were once unheard of.

 They do this for two reasons.
 First, on most lines, a significant percentage of the crews' compensation comes from gratuities -- and there are no gratuities from empty cabins.

-Second, venues such as casinos, spas, boutiques, photography studios and excursion desks are completely dependent on onboard purchases, which of course are directly related to the number of people onboard.
+Second, venues such as spas, boutiques, photography studios and excursion desks are completely dependent on onboard purchases, which of course are directly related to the number of people on the ship.

-All of this has resulted in the best bargains ever for people cruising today, and Vacations To Go has become the biggest seller of cruises in the world by being the best at finding and negotiating the lowest discounts in the industry, frequently selling them out before other agencies are even aware they exist.
+All of this has resulted in fantastic bargains for people cruising today, and Vacations To Go has become the biggest seller of cruises in the world by being the best at finding and negotiating the lowest discounts in the industry, frequently selling them out before other agencies are even aware they exist.

-Again, for a look at the incredible cruise deals departing in the next several weeks, check out our 90-Day Ticker (here), the industry's only comprehensive list of last-minute markdowns.
+For a look at more of the incredible cruise deals departing in the next several weeks, check out our world-famous 90-Day Ticker now, the industry's only comprehensive list of last-minute markdowns.